Local Equivalence Problem in Hidden Markov Model: Introduction

 The remaining of this paper is organized as follows.
-Section \ref{s5} introduces the notion of ${\cal Y}$-valued transition matrix to describe the model given in Fig. \ref{3model}, and revisits the equivalence problem of hidden Markovian process under this formulation.
-Section \ref{s6} introduces exponential family of ${\cal Y}$-valued transition matrices, and discusses the local equivalence problem under the model given in Fig. \ref{3model}.
-By taking account into local equivalence, Section \ref{s6-3} concretely constructs generators under natural conditions.
+Section \ref{s2} gives a brief summary of the obtained results, which is crucial for understanding the structure of this paper.
+Section \ref{s5} introduces the notion of ${\cal Y}$-indexed transition matrix to describe the model given in Fig. \ref{3model}, and revisits the equivalence problem of hidden Markov process under this formulation.
+Section \ref{s6} introduces an exponential family of ${\cal Y}$-indexed transition matrices, and discusses the local equivalence problem under the model given in Fig. \ref{3model}.
+By taking local equivalence into account, The remaining sections are outlined in Subsection \ref{s2-3}.

+\if0 Section \ref{s6-3} concretely constructs generators under natural conditions.
 Section \ref{s7} applies these general results to the case when the hidden system and the observed system are composed of two states.
 Section \ref{s8} applies these general results to the model given in Fig. \ref{2model}, and discusses how to choose the parametrization.
-This section simplifies the equivalence condition under this model.
+This section simplifies the equivalence condition under this model. \fi

-\if0 Section \ref{s3} reviews the fundamental facts for exponential family of transition matrices and its properties.
-Section \ref{s4} introduced partial observation model for Markovian process, in which, we can observe a part of random variables.
+\if0 Section \ref{s3} reviews the fundamental facts for an exponential family of transition matrices and its properties.
+Section \ref{s4} introduced partial observation model for Markov process, in which, we can observe a part of random variables.
 Section \ref{s4-5} applies the model to the case of $k$-memory transition matrices.